monarc-project/monarc-packer/README.md

     Do you want to upload the generated bundle? [y/N] n Good bye.

-A VirtualBox image will be generated and stored in the folder *output-virtualbox-iso*.
-You can directly import it in VirtualBox.
+A VirtualBox image will be generated and bundled in a tar.gz file with other assets.

 Default credentials (Web interface, SSH and MariaDB) are displayed at the end of the process.